demahom18/photosnap-siteweb/README.md

 ### Deployment

-Automatically auto deploy with netlify when commit lands in master.
+Automatically auto deploy with vercel when commit lands in master.